abcxyz/guardian/README.md

 ```

 The `USERNAME` variable has no functional purpose and can be an arbitrary string.
 It is required
 to be present in the URL, but GitHub will identify the user based on the token.
+It is recommended to provide a descriptive username and/or comment here so that developers know where this token came from (e.g. guardian-pat-token).

 You can use [github-token-minter](https://github.com/abcxyz/github-token-minter) to mint tokens on demand for this purpose in your GitHub Actions.